KyleGamiao/Oahu-Rainfall-Watershed-Risk/README.md

 >• oahu_rain stores all of the rainfall data from HCDP for Oʻahu, spanning from January of 1990 to October of 2025.<br>
 >• oahu_temp stores all of the mean temperature data from HCDP for Oʻahu, spanning from January of 1990 to October of 2025.

+*Plot Folder*<br>
+>• Contains still versions of all plots for this project for reference.

 # Jaydon Laboy
 I am an Environmental Science major with a growing interest in using data to understand and address environmental challenges.
 I’m currently working to strengthen my skills in coding and data analysis so I can better interpret ecological patterns and support evidence based decision making.
 My goal is to combine field knowledge with analytical tools to contribute to sustainable solutions in Hawaii.<br>
 LinkedIn:  https://www.linkedin.com/in/jaydon-laboy-9015b3384/<br>